Chapter 41:

 He started floating upward.

-"Where you going?"
+"Where are you going?"
 She whispered.

 "Can't control the floating sometimes."
-His voice subdued as he ascended upward, She grabbed his ankle before he was out of reach.
+His voice subdued as he ascended upward, she grabbed his ankle before he was out of reach.

-She walked in the streets, lightly clutching on his leg, pulling him down from time to time.
+She walked in the streets, lightly clutching his leg, pulling him down from time to time.
 He moved slightly with the breeze, moving behind her like a balloon.

 "I'm not that much of a lost cause."